mcombeau/.dotfiles/README.md

 # Dotfiles

-An ever-evolving repository of dotfiles, quickly bootstrappable with [Dotbot][dotbot].
+An ever-evolving repository of dotfiles, quickly bootstrappable with [Dotbot](anishathalye/dotbot).

 ## Usage